luisico/pipeliner/README.md

 This pipeline supports continuous release workflows, where the app is frequently released to production.

 In this scenario direct pushes to the default branch (usually `master` or `main`) produce immediate deployments to production (no manual intervention required).
 Versioning is implicit by commit SHAs, and there is no need to maintain a `VERSION` file.
+The release stage will only push a `latest` image for production environments.
 Optionally, the pipeline support staging environments via merge requests.
-This pipeline does not create git tags or GitLab releases.
+The release stage only runs job `Tag Image` to push image `latest` to the registry, but does not run job `Create Release` (i.e. does not create git tags or GitLab releases).

 This pipeline has the following stages:
 1. build
 1. test
+1. release
 1. deploy

 See [pipelines/continuous-release.yml](./pipelines/continuous-release.yml) for the full pipeline definition.